senseexcel/senseexcel/README.md

 Once an Table object is selected, the all columns within it will be displayed.

-Option 2 allows you to choose your own columns using the Add Column button, identfying your column type by Dimension, Measure or Formula then scrolling or using the Search function to find and select your desired columns.
+Option 2 allows you to choose your own columns using the Add Column button, identifying your column type by Dimension, Measure or Formula then scrolling or using the Search function to find and select your desired columns.

 Note: Master Items - Dimensions and Measures - defined in the Qlik Sense App cannot be used with the “Formula” function.
-Fields not idenfied as Master Elements in your data model, you can use the Formula selection and aggregating functions such as sum(), count() etc. on the fly to behave as if they were.
+Fields not identified as Master Elements in your data model, you can use the Formula selection and aggregating functions such as sum(), count() etc. on the fly to behave as if they were.

 Option 3 "FAST ADD" allows you to select one or more Columns directly from your Qlik Sense Data model.
-Avalable items are displayed to make finding your desired data elements easier by displaying Master Elements first then all other Fields below.
+Available items are displayed to make finding your desired data elements easier by displaying Master Elements first then all other Fields below.
 Dimensions, Measures and Fields.

 You can also use the FAST ADD button to add additional columns to any existing table.
 Check the Dimension, Measure or Fields you want to include and press the green Check button.
 This will add the additional Columns to the bottom of your table definition.

-Once you have used on of the approaches above to get your desired Columns you can perfom the additional actions prior to importing the data into your Excel workbook:
+Once you have used on of the approaches above to get your desired Columns you can perform the additional actions prior to importing the data into your Excel workbook:

 Data Section:

 1. Reorder your Columns by clicking and dragging them up or down
 2. Use the Triangle next to the Column name to expand for these additional options:
 3. Check to Include or Suppress Null Values
-4. Use a Qlik Sense Formula to create a dynamic Background or Text Colors eg =If(\[Amount]>100,lightred, )
+4. Use a Qlik Sense Formula to create a dynamic Background or Text Colors e.g. =If(\[Amount]>100,lightred, )
 5. Delete The Column from your table.

 Sorting Section